Triangulations of simplicial complexes and theta polynomials: Basic properties of theta polynomials

 We will say that a homology ball $\Delta$ has the \emph{interior vertex property} if no facet of $\Delta$ has all its vertices on $\partial \Delta$ (equivalently, if every facet of $\Delta$ has an interior vertex).
+Zero-dimensional balls have the interior vertex property, since their boundary complex equals $\{ \varnothing \}$.
 We will also say that $\Delta$ is \begin{itemize} \item[$\bullet$] \emph{theta positive}, if $\theta(\Delta,x)$ has nonnegative coefficients;

 \item[$\bullet$] \emph{theta unimodal}, if $\theta(\Delta,x)$ has (nonnegative and) unimodal coefficients;

 \item[$\bullet$] \emph{theta $\gamma$-positive}, if $\theta(\Delta,x)$ is $\gamma$-positive.

 \end{itemize} A triangulation $\Delta'$ of any simplicial complex $\Delta$ will be called \emph{theta positive}, \emph{theta unimodal} or \emph{theta $\gamma$-positive} if the restriction $\Delta'_F$ has the corresponding property for every $F \in \Delta$.